 doctoral students currently registered in a PhD program.
 Ideal

-they should have chosen a research topic and possibly have also made
+Thus, they should have chosen a research topic and possibly have also

-progress in identifying the relevant theories and their research plan.
+made progress in identifying the relevant theories and their research

 Selection of participants will be based on the quality of the submission

-and its relevance to the conference topics, as well as the likelihood
+and its relevance to the conference topics.
+This year, we will invite

 *** SUBMISSION FORMAT ***